 Moreover, not bringing enough money will inevitably result in losing all of it.
 Before players sit at a table, they should make sure their bankroll is in accordance with the table minimums and is sufficient to allow them to stay in the game long enough to get ahead.

-If this is not the case, they should refrain from playing as the result will be always the same – a certain loss.
-The best possible approach if they want to make a profit out of this game, is to be content with small expected returns and achieve them as often as possible.
+If this is not the case, they should refrain from playing, as the result will always be the same – a certain loss.
+The best possible approach, if they want to make a profit out of this game, is to be content with small expected returns and achieve them as often as possible.

 Conclusion